Fujifilm X-A3 versus Fujifilm X-E3

 Both the X-A3 and the X-E3 are current models that good online retailers will have in stock.
 You can check the latest prices, for example, at amazon.
 The X-A3 replaced the earlier Fujifilm X-A2, while the X-E3 followed on from the Fujifilm X-E2S.

 So how do things add up?
-Is there a clear favorite between the Fujifilm X-A3 and the Fujifilm X-A3?
+Which of the two cameras – the Fujifilm X-A3 or the Fujifilm X-E3 – has the upper hand?
 The listing below highlights the relative strengths of the two models.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - More flexible LCD: Has a tilting screen for odd-angle shots in landscape orientation.

 - More compact: Is smaller (117x67mm vs 121x74mm) and thus needs less room in the bag.